On the Internal Stability of Diffusively Coupled Multi-Agent Systems and the Dangers of Cancel Culture: Finite-dimensional agents

 It is then a matter of routine calculations to see that $S$, $T_\text d$, and $T_\text c$ are stable, each having $(s+2)(2s+1)^2(3s+1)$ as the lowest common denominator of its entries.
-However, $T(s)$ has a pole at the origin in addition, rendering the whole $T_4$ unstable. \end{example}
+However, $T(s)$ has a pole at the origin in addition, rendering the whole $T_4$ unstable. \end{example} Moreover, it may even happen that canceled dynamics of $P$ are not excited by the (load) disturbance $d_u$, but rather only by $d_y$. \begin{example} Consider a system with $\nu=2$ agents, yet again, now with the second order

+and the edge controller from Example~\ref{ex:T422us}.
+It can be calculated that in this case $T$, $T_\text d$, and $T_\text c$ are stable, each having $(s+2)(2s+1)^2(3s+1)$ as the lowest common denominator of its entries.
+The sensitivity $S(s)$ has an additional pole at the origin.
+This implies that the responses to $d_u$ are all stable, whereas the response of $y$ to $d_y$ is unstable. \end{example}

+\begin{remark} Stabilizability conditions for the setup in Fig.~\ref{fig:BD_es} would be substantially different from those in Theorem~\ref{th:mainr} or Proposition~\ref{pr:fdmain}.
+If we consider the class of LTI edge controllers $K_\text e$, then the stabilizability problem boils down to the question of existing decentralized fixed modes (DFMs) in $P_\text e$ defined by \eqref{eq:Pe}, see \cite[Sec.\,2.2]{DAM:20}.
+If controllers are allowed to be periodically time-varying, then even this condition is not restrictive \cite{AM:81}.
+However, this analysis has a snag in that the very construction of $P_\text e$ might have unstable cancellations.
+For example, return to the case of $\nu=3$ integrator agents with an indirect star interconnection graph discussed in Section~\ref{sec:setup}.
+In this case $P(s)=(1/s)I_3$ has three poles at the origin, whereas

+is a second-order transfer function.
+This $P_\text e$ is easily stabilizable by decentralized edge controllers, e.g.\ by $K_\text e=-I_2$.
+But this controller cannot see the canceled unstable mode, which remains a part of the closed-loop system. \end{remark}